yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 - [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/) in July 2019
 - [v2.0](https://blog.yugabyte.com/announcing-yugabyte-db-2-0-ga:-jepsen-tested,-high-performance-distributed-sql/ ) in September 2019

-The next major release is the v2.1 release in Fall 2019.
+The next major release is the v2.1 release in Winter 2020.

 ## Can I deploy YugabyteDB to production?